 Andy Warhol was an American artist, film director and producer who lived between 1928 and 1987.
-During his life, he became very well–known in the pop art movement that emerged in the US and UK art scene in the mid to late 50s.
-Much of his artwork expressed advertising and celebrity culture that was thriving during the 1960s.
+He is best known as one of the icons of the pop art movement from the 60s.
+Much of his artwork expressed advertising and celebrity culture that thrived during the 1960s, along with highlighting basic products that represented life at the time.
 Some of his best-known work includes the silkscreen paintings of Campbell’s Soup Cans (1962).

 Warhol’s Early Life

-Known to be his most iconic work of all time, the ‘32 Campbell’s Soup Cans’ from 1962 is still being enjoyed by museum visitors today, at the MoMA in New York.
-It was known that when reflecting back on his career, Warhol claimed that this piece was his favourite work, and that “I should have just done the Campbell’s Soups and kept on doing them… because everybody only does one painting anyway.”
+Known to be one of his most iconic work of all time, alongside his Marilyn Monroe portrait, the ‘32 Campbell’s Soup Cans’ from 1962 is still available to see by museum visitors today at the MoMA in New York.
+It was a personal favourite of Warhol’s, and something he enjoyed painting.
+He was quoted in an interview years after painting them as saying “I should have just done the Campbell’s Soups and kept on doing them… because everybody only does one painting anyway.”

 Many stories say that Warhol’s choice to paint soup cans reflected on his own devotion to Campbell’s soup as a customer.
 The most accepted story on the subject is that Warhol was having a conversation with a friend who encouraged him to paint something that you see every day, something that everyone would recognise.
 Campbells Soup was suggested as the appropriate brand – an iconic American product that was readily found in cupboards across the country.